Tinkoff/voicekit-examples/csharp/README.md

 # C# examples

-You will need preinstall `.net core 2.2`.
+You will need to install `.net core 2.1`.

 ### Basic recognition examples